Reading time: 5 minutes

 With death cover, the super fund pays a lump sum or income stream to your nominated beneficiaries on your death.
 If you don’t nominate a beneficiary, the super fund trustee decides who will receive your death benefit.

-Premiums: What death cover in super costs
+Premiums: The cost of death cover in super

 Super funds usually base their premiums on either unitised or fixed cover:

-- Unitised cover is where the cost of each unit of cover stays the same over time, however, the amount of cover you get for each unit reduces as you get older.
+- Unitised cover is where the cost of each unit of cover stays the same over time, but the amount of cover you get for each unit reduces as you get older.
 With unitised cover there is a risk you could be underinsured as you age.

 - Fixed cover increases in cost over time, but the insurance level stays the same until you reach a specific age set by the fund.

-Generally, most super funds only offer default death cover of between $100,000 to $400,000.
-This may not be sufficient to cover all your financial commitments, with some financial advisers suggesting a young family with a large mortgage living in a capital city would need at least $1 million to cover their financial commitments in the event the main income-earner dies.
+If you have a young family, you may need more protection than the default cover.
+Some financial advisers believe a young family with a large mortgage living in a capital city in Australia would need at least $1 million to cover their financial commitments in the event the main income-earner dies.

 If you work in what insurers classify as high-risk occupations – such as a blue-collar worker in a hazardous environment – higher levels of cover can be more difficult and expensive to obtain.